Palo Flechado Pass

-Palo Flechado Pass (Spanish: "tree pierced with arrows"), also called Taos Pass and Old Taos Pass, is a mountain pass located in Taos County, New Mexico on the Enchanted Circle Scenic Byway.
+Palo Flechado Pass (Spanish: "tree pierced with arrows"), also called Taos Pass and Old Taos Pass, is a mountain pass located in Taos County, New Mexico, United States on the Enchanted Circle Scenic Byway.

 Geography

 Palo Flechado Pass is 9109 ft in altitude.
 It is located 3.5 miles west of Aqua Fria Creek on U.S. Route 64 in the Carson National Forest.
 A tributary of Agua Fria Creek, Palo Flechado Creek, is near the pass.

 History

 Comanche, Kiowa, and Apache used the mountain pass on a trail from the plains to and then alongside the Cimarron River (also called La Flecha) before the arrival of the Spanish.
 It continued to be used by Native Americans, Spaniards, and Europeans on journeys to Taos.

 According to the historic marker placed at the pass, a band of Apaches, the Flecha de Palo, lived in the plains east of the mountains in 1706.
 A common theory for the name of the pass is based upon a Taos Pueblo tradition for shooting arrows into a tree at a mountain pass following a successful buffalo hunt.